CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcertificatecredentials.md

 ## Summary

-The `Microsoft365OAuthCertificateCredentials` data type is used to represent public key credentials required to authenticate with a server hosted by Outlook via OAuth.
+The `Microsoft365OAuthCertificateCredentials` data type is used to represent public key credentials required to authenticate, via OAuth, with a server hosted by Outlook.

 | | |
 |-|-|